Michigan State University: Professional schools

+College of Law

 Founded in Detroit in 1891 as the Detroit College of Law, the law school moved to East Lansing in 1995, becoming Michigan State University College of Law.
 Students attending MSU College of Law come from 42 states and 13 countries.
 The law school publishes the Michigan State Law Review, the Michigan State Journal of International Law, the Journal of Medicine Law, and the Journal of Business & Securities Law.
 The College of Law is the home of the Geoffrey Fieger Trial Practice Institute, the first trial practice institute in the United States.
 In October 2018, MSU's board of trustees voted to fully integrate the College of Law into the university, thereby converting it from a private to a public law school.
 By August 2020, the College of Law had become fully integrated into the university.

+Eli Broad College of Business

 The Eli Broad College of Business has programs in accounting, information systems, finance, general management, human resource management, marketing, supply chain management, and hospitality business.
 The school has 2,066 admitted undergraduate students and 817 graduate students.
 The Eli Broad Graduate School of Management, which Businessweek magazine in 2012 ranked 35th in the nation and 14th among public institutions, offers three MBA programs, as well as joint degrees with the College of Law.
 The opening of the Eugene C. Eppley Center for Graduate Studies in Hotel, Restaurant and Institutional Management brought the first program in the United States to offer a Master of Business Administration degree in Hotel, Restaurant and Institutional Management to MSU.

+College of Nursing

 The Michigan State University College of Nursing grants B.S.N., M.S.N., Doctor of Nursing Practice (DNP) and PhD degrees, as well as post-graduate certificates.
-It was founded in 1950 and has trained more than 6,000 nurses.
+It was founded in 1950 and has more than 8,600 alumni and is a top 25 NIG-funded nursing college.
+Additionally, its undergraduate nursing program is ranked No. 28 nationally by U.S. News & World Report.
 The college's mission focuses on research, education and practice, and it is housed in the Life Sciences Building and Bott Building for Nursing Education and Research on the southeastern part of campus.
-The dean of the college, Randolph Rasch, was appointed to a statewide task force in 2020 by the governor to help establish an implicit bias training initiative for all health care workers in the state.
+The college is currently led by Interim Dean Linda S. Weglicki.